-"The Land" – a vertically stretched 29,000 sq. km’s set between the Mediterranean Sea and the Jordan River - is vital, sacred, and beloved to her Jewish, Muslim, Christian and myriad peoples, such as the Bedouin Arabs, Israeli settlers living in the West Bank, and the mere 800+ Samaritans.
-Believing that their form of worship is the true religion of the ancient Israelites, Samaritanism includes rituals abandoned for millenia in Judaism, such as the Passover animal sacrifice on Mt Gerizim, shown in the images below.
+"The Land" – 29,000 sq. km’s vertically stretched between the Mediterranean Sea and the Jordan River - is vital, sacred, and beloved to her Jewish, Muslim, Christian and myriad peoples, such as the Bedouin Arabs, Israeli settlers in the West Bank, and the mere 800+ Samaritans.
+Believing their form of worship is the original practice of the ancient Israelites, Samaritanism includes rituals abandoned for millenia in Judaism, such as the Passover animal sacrifice on Mt Gerizim, as seen in the images below.

 scroll down for black&white image